By: NobleHour Special Contributor Dolly Duplantier

 Are you looking for meaningful service opportunities to make a difference in your community?
 Sign up for your free NobleHour account today to find volunteer events in your area.

 Since 2007, NobleHour has proven to be the volunteer management solution for organizations across the nation.
 With its robust online platform, NobleHour enhances community engagement with a variety of innovative and transformative tools for finding, tracking, and measuring volunteer, service‐learning, and community service initiatives.
 With offices in Lakeland, FL, and Portland, OR, the NobleHour team is dedicated to empowering good in communities across the country.

 Dolly Duplantier is a freelance writer, editor and social media specialist.
-She is the mother of three children, two in college and one in high school.
+She is the mother of three children.
 Writing about people and organizations who make a difference is one of the best aspects of her job!